elsandb/request-headerparser-microservice/README.md

 # Request Header Parser Microservice Project - [FreeCodeCamp](https://www.freecodecamp.org)

-This repository contains a full stack JavaScript app providing an API endpoint for retrieving request header information.
+This repository contains a JavaScript app providing an API endpoint for retrieving request header information.

 The project is built on top of freeCodeCamp's boilerplate code, available from https://github.com/freeCodeCamp/boilerplate-project-headerparser/.